xxRockOnxx/buckhill/packages/exchange/README.md

 ## Error handling

-`UnreachableExchangeException` is going to be thrown if the exchange service is unreachable or returned an invalid response.
+`UnreachableExchange` is going to be thrown if the exchange service is unreachable or returned an invalid response.

-`UnsupportedCurrencyException` is going to be thrown if the exchange service does not have the requested currency.
+`UnsupportedCurrency` is going to be thrown if the exchange service does not have the requested currency.

 ## Testing